-Getting a side gig to bank extra money for payments can accelerate your payoff schedule in a meaningful way.
+Getting a side hustle to bank extra money for payments can accelerate your payoff schedule in a meaningful way.
 Consider this: If you make $50 extra each week, you could pay an extra $600 toward the credit card balance after just three months.

 An exit plan that defines clear financial goals can stave off a reliance on money from gig work to cover basic necessities and stop you from getting stuck in an endless hustle.

 5. Refusing to Ask for Help